 (Safely) take advantage of travel deals.
 With COVID-19 variants circulating, health concerns and travel restrictions could force you to press pause on any vacay plans.
 But if and when you can travel safely, the good news is that a strong dollar means your money goes further compared to other currencies.
 So you get more bang for your buck when you check another country off your ‘been there’ list.

-theSkimm: The US dollar has been riding high lately.
-Meaning your money goes further in other countries and when you’re buying imported goods at home.
+The US dollar has been riding high lately.
+Meaning your money goes further in other currencies and when you’re buying imported goods.
 That’s a good thing.
-But it can also cause trouble for American companies that make big money in other countries.
-Not so good.
-Add that to the list of reasons it's smart to diversify your investment portfolio.
-That way, when some of your investments are down, others can hold you up.
+But it can also cause trouble for American companies that make big money in other countries — just another reason to keep your portfolio diverse.

 Updated April 20 with the most recent US dollar index, Federal Reserve, and inflation news.

 Sign up for our Skimm Money newsletter for more on the biggest financial headlines and trends, and how they affect your wallet.

 Skimm'd by Casey Bond, Liz Smith, Liz Knueven, Stacy Rapacon, and Elyse Steinhaus